tj-tusharjain/azure-compute-docs/articles/container-instances/container-instances-resource-and-quota-limits.md

 > [!IMPORTANT]
 > Not all limit increase requests are guaranteed to be approved.
-> Deployments with GPU resources are not supported in an Azure virtual network deployment and are only available on Linux container groups.
+> Deployments with GPU resources aren't supported in an Azure virtual network deployment and are only available on Linux container groups.
-> Using GPU resources (preview) is not fully supported yet and any support is provided on a best-effort basis.
+> Using GPU resources (preview) isn't fully supported yet and any support is provided on a best-effort basis.

 ### Unchangeable (Hard) Limits